CompassionAI/data-registry/raw_datasets/OpenPecha-kangyur-old.card.md

 ## Ingestion tools

-Use the KangyurLoader class in the CompassionAI/common repo, in the file _/cai_common/data/open_pecha_loaders.py_.
+Use the OldKangyurLoader class in the CompassionAI/common repo, in the file _/cai_common/data/open_pecha_loaders.py_.

 Code sample: